jimmy-oss/jimmy-oss/README.md

 - 🔭 I’m a Passionate programmer who loves coding in both ***web development and Android🚀***
 - 🌱 I’m currently learning *Full Stack Web Development, Graphics designing and Android*.
-- 💞️ I’m currently interested in project-based collaboration from a Team "Alone we can do so little; together we can do so much."
+- 💞️ I’m interested in project-based collaboration from a Team "Alone we can do so little; together we can do so much."
 - 🤔 I’m interested with Any New Tech Related stuff such as ***UI/UX designs in both Web and Android***.
 - 💬 You Can Ask me Anything about ***Tech Related stuff***.
 - 📫 How to reach me: jimmynjonge51@gmail.com.